octimot/StoryToolkitAI/FEATURES.md

 ## Assistant

-This feature is currently only available for Patron Producers+ - more info on [patreon.com/StoryToolkitAI](https://www.patreon.com/StoryToolkitAI)
+This feature is currently only available for Patreon Frequent Users and Producers - more info on [patreon.com/StoryToolkitAI](https://www.patreon.com/StoryToolkitAI)

 The Assistant is basically an interface to OpenAI ChatGPT (or gpt-3.5-turbo).